Strategic Agenda for Postsecondary Education

 Key Performance Indicators

-- Graduate and Professional Degrees (State & Campus-Level): Total number of graduate/professional degrees awarded in an academic year.
+- Graduate and Professional Degrees (State- and Campus-Level): Total number of graduate/professional degrees awarded in an academic year.

 - Statewide Educational Attainment Goal (State-Level): Percent of Kentuckians ages 25-64 with a postsecondary credential (certificate or higher).